When we see polarized light from our Sun and stars alike, we know that magnetism…

 3 negative + 3 positive particle quanta = 1 photon

-With photons being dielectric, we get that zero-point particles will both repel and attract each other.
+Since all photons in our model are dielectric, we get that zero-point photons will both repel and attract each other.
 The neutrinos between the photons will therefore act in much the same way that neutrinos act in the vicinity of charged matter.
 There will be tiny high and low pressure areas constantly fluctuating in harmony with the overall vibration.

 The result will be a resilient and self-repairing standing wave.
 Exactly as required to explain the double slit experiment in terms of standing waves.